-To further establish the expectations for returning to campus, a [in-progress: policy and community pledge] has been developed to implement the health measures outlined in this plan and to provide for the clear communication of enforcement steps for non-compliance.
+To further establish the expectations for returning to campus, a community pledge has been developed to implement the health measures outlined in this plan and to provide for the clear communication of enforcement steps for non-compliance.
 The policy applies to all members of the college community, individuals and contractors that conduct business with the college, and campus visitors.
 The policy applies to all facilities on the campus, as well as operations of the college within facilities controlled by the college.